Omega−3 fatty acid: Asthma

 As of 2015, there was no evidence that taking omega−3 supplements can prevent asthma attacks in children.

 Diabetes

 A 2019 review found that omega−3 supplements have no effect on prevention and treatment of type 2 diabetes.
 A 2021 meta-analysis found that supplementation with omega−3 had positive effects on diabetes biomarkers, such as fasting blood glucose and insulin resistance.

 Methodological issues

 In contrast to dietary supplementation studies, there is significant difficulty in interpreting the literature regarding dietary intake of omega−3 fatty acids (e.g. from fish) due to participant recall and systematic differences in diets.
-There is also controversy as to the efficacy of omega−3, with many meta-analyses finding heterogeneity among results which can be explained mostly by publication bias.
+There is also controversy as to the efficacy of omega−3, with many meta-analyses finding heterogeneity among results that may be explained mostly by publication bias.
 A significant correlation between shorter treatment trials was associated with increased omega−3 efficacy for treating depressed symptoms, further implicating bias in publication.